 Robinson was to captain England before he wounds things up at the RWC 2007 final, playing through the pain having aggravated a hamstring injury in the warm-up.

 After a disastrous home World Cup in 2015,…

 Jonny Wilkinson is regarded by many as the…

-Thus ended a career that included an English title with Sale, seven England and 12 GB caps in league, and 171 in 273 starts for Wigan.
+Thus ended a career that included an English Premiership title with Sale Sharks, seven England and 12 GB caps in league, and 171 tries in 273 starts for Wigan.
 He went on to coach Sale and had a brief playing stint at Fylde before calling time for good in July 2011.

-A born-again christian who called a halt to the heavy drinking that scarred his early years as a pro sportsman, Robinson is fifth on the all-time England try list with 28.
+A born-again Christian who called a halt to the heavy drinking that scarred his early years as a professional sportsman, Robinson lies sixth on the all-time England try list with 28.